What are the benefits of self-BI for Financial Management Specialists?

 Level 1

-Exploring and analysing data in depth
+Exploring and analysing data in depth, quickly and autonomously.

 Today's self-BI tools allow you to process your data without becoming a Data Scientist or a Data Engineer.